What is a Life Cycle Assessment? LCA

 The majority of the impacts are generated during production and transportation.

-This is the process of assessing the overall environmental performance of the product and identifying areas for improvement and potential mitigation strategies.
+This is assessing the product's overall environmental performance and identifying areas for improvement and potential mitigation strategies.

 Interpretation and Evaluation of Life Cycle Assessment in Four Steps — (Image by Author)